archivesunleashed/archivesunleashed.org/content/cohorts2022-2023/index.md

 In analyzing web archives related to human rights and feminist movements, the project will develop a historical analysis of the websites from women’s rights movements in Mexico and Latin America, particularly those focusing on eradicating femicides and gender violence.
 The team will also study how these movements relate to women’s rights movements globally, specifically by comparing language expression.

+**Scholarly Outputs + Achievements**

+* Built Web Archive Collection, as part of Huellas Incómodas Project:  https://idrhku.org/huellasincomodas/webarchive
+* Spanish Wikipedia entry for web archiving https://es.wikipedia.org/wiki/Archivado_web
+* DH Workshop hosted at the Autonomous University of the State of Mexico, 2023, organized with a grant from the Science Council of the State of Mexico https://idrhku.org/huellasincomodas/investigaciondigital
+* Two conference presentations
+* (Forthcoming Article) Rosario Rogel-Salazar, Abraham García, Alan Colin-Arce, Verónica Benítez-Pérez.
+Preserving the memory of Latin American feminist movements on digital and web counterarchives
+* Received additional $100,000 MXN grant from the Science Council of the State of Mexico under the program Research Funding for Women Scientists.

 ---

 **Historicizing Aughts-Era Mormon Mommy Blogging Media Landscapes**